-DB070: Order of selection of PSU [Order of selection of PSU as

-used in the selection of the sample]

-Domain/Area Basic data/Basic household data including degree of urbanisation

-Data type Cross-sectional and longitudinal

-Reference period At selection

-Unit Household

-Mode of collection Frame, Register or sample design

-Values 1 - 99999

-Flags 1 Filled

--2 Not applicable (no systematic selection)
+DB070: Order of selection of PSU [Order of selection of PSU as used in the selection of the sample] Domain/Area Basic data/Basic household data including degree of urbanisation Transmission type Early and regular Reference period At selection Unit Household Mode of collection Frame, Register or sample design Values 1 - 99999 Flags -2 Not applicable (no systematic selection) Or a combination of two digits: First digit: fixed or changing order of selection order on sampling frame is fixed for all EU-SILC survey years order on sampling frame may change over time Second digit: probability of selection of PSUs I PSUs have an equal probability of selection (within explicit strata) 2 PSUs have an unequal probability of selection (within explicit strata) e.g. the order of PSUs on the sampling frame remains fixed for the entire duration of EU-SILC and PSUs are selected with a probability equal to their size: the flag is equal to 12

 If primary sampling units (or households in case of direct-element sampling) are selected systematically, DB070 contains the rank of selection of those units.
+If PSUs rotate in and out of the sample, this rank should correspond to the rank on the sampling frame, such that PSUs newly selected in the sample could be grouped together on the basis of the order of all PSUs on the sampling frame.
+The value for DB070 of every selected PSU remains the same for the entire duration of EU-SILC.
 This information is important for variance estimation purposes because a systematic drawing from a judiciously ordered sampling frame may substantially reduce sampling errors.